Sunday, December 31, 2017

 © thevoid99 2017

-For the second week of July 2017 as part of the Thursday Movie Picks series hosted by Wanderer of Wandering Through the Shelves.
-We venture into films that are either set in amusement parks or feature amusement parks.
-Instead of going for the obvious, here are my three picks:
+For the third week of December 2017 as part of the Thursday Movie Picks series hosted by Wanderer of Wandering Through the Shelves.
+We go into films that are about to come out in 2018 as a new year is approach as there’s so many to choose from as I’ve made a private list in my Letterboxd account as I’m unsure about making a full list of the Most Anticipated Films of 2018.
+Here are my 3 picks:

 © thevoid99 2017